 Amaryllis or Hippeastrum are popular flowers grown for their giant flowers and exotic colours.
 Hippeastrum are native to the tropical and subtropical regions from Mexico south to Argentina and throughout the Caribbean.
 Hippeastrum is a Greek word meaning “Horseman’s Star”.
 Today they are also known as Knights Star.
-They are grown indoors in pots and will flower through Winter for a great display over the holiday period, meaning they are perfect for a Christmas gift.
+They are grown indoors in pots and will flower through Winter for a great display, meaning they are perfect for a Christmas gift.

 How To Grow

 When you buy a Hippeastrum bulb it already has a perfect embryo flower formed and is ready to be planted.

 - Soak the roots of the newly purchased Hippeastrum bulb in a cup or glass of lukewarm water.

 - Make sure that just the roots are submerged in the water and keep the base of the bulb above the water.